will-allison/FSND---P2/README.md

 Function details listed below:

 def connect():
-	"""Connect to the PostgreSQL database.
-Returns a database connection.""" return psycopg2.connect("dbname=tournament")
+	`"""Connect to the PostgreSQL database.
+Returns a database connection."""`

 def deleteMatches():
 	"""Remove all the match records from the database."""